J4ninja/eweekpathfinderbot/README.md

 ## Installation
 ***Instructors Only***
 1. Click on the green Code dropdown button on Github and download as a zip
-2. Transfer file to the Robot's Pi
+2. Transfer file to the Robot's Pi (USB, scp from external machine, or Browser on Robot's Pi)
 3. unzip it under /home/robot
 4. You should have all the files under /home/robot/EWeekCode on completition